Theft of radars on the roads could be linked to the War in Ukraine

-STOCKHOLM — Thieves attack on city roads Sweden countryside, usually between midnight and 3am.
+STOCKHOLM — Thieves attack on city roads Sweden rural, normally between midnight and 3am.
 They employ brute force, sometimes using a hacksaw or smashing through the cabinets that contain their loot: high-tech speed-monitoring cameras.

 After a brief break in September, thefts reoccurred, police are currently investigating a total of 160 cases.
 It could cost upwards of $22,000 to replace each camera and repair the damage.